Board succession planning guide: Understanding the corporate secretary’s role

 A succession plan for a future corporate secretary is as demanding and comprehensive as the job itself.

 The person being groomed for the positions needs to fill big shoes.
-Meaning, by the time they take over, critical ties should already be established with the board, senior management, and legal team.
+Meaning that by the time they take over, critical ties should already be established with the board, senior management, and legal team.

 On top of that, have the successor sit in on board meetings that concern auditing and governance.